c-toolbox/C-Play/docs/docs/index.md

 - NDI output of the main video and individual presentation layers, so other applications (e.g. OBS Studio) can receive C-Play content over the network *(Added in 2.4)*.

+- Optional [MediaMTX](https://github.com/bluenviron/mediamtx) integration to fetch available live streams from a server and add them as Stream or WebRTC layers *(Added in 2.4)*.

 - Tested and used on Windows 10/11, in domes and other big arenas.

 ## Guides